oracle-samples/oracle-timesten-samples/quickstart/classic/sample_code/odbc/README.md

 **updatelob**

-This program queries against a Large Binary Object(LOB) and then update the selected LOB field with new value of the same row.
+This program queries against a Large Binary Object(LOB) field and then update the selected LOB field with new value of the same row.
 PRINT_MEDIA table needs to be provisioned before executing this program.

 Example usage: